Frequently Asked Questions

 The toxicity model report gives an overview of the predicted activity computed by the various machine learning models.
 After the calculations are completed for multiple models, the result looks like below :

 Targets are sorted by the leftmost classification.
 A target predicted to be active with the input molecule will be emphasized by a bolded prediction tag.
 The probability on the left hand side gives a confidence estimate for the prediction.
 Data points with a confidence below 70% (0.7) are normally omitted, displaying a value of "Below Threshold".
 While the model is still computing, a value of "Calculating..." is shown here.
-The top of the page should give an estimated of when the models are finished, but at most, it should take around 2 minutes, less if part or all of the selected models already has been precomputed in the past.
-Not selected models are marked with "Not Calculated".
+The top of the page should give an estimated of when the models are finished, but at most, it should take around 4 minutes, less if part or all of the selected models already has been precomputed in the past.

 top of page